cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/helm-chart/installing-helm-worker.md

     port: 53333
 ```

-### node selector - select on which nodes cloudify manager AIO may run:
+### node selector - select on which nodes cloudify manager may run:

 ```yaml
 nodeSelector: {}